Babeldaob: History

 First sighting of Babeldaob, Koror and Peleliu recorded by Europeans was by the Spanish expedition of Ruy López de Villalobos at the end of January 1543.
 They were then charted as Los Arrecifes ("The Reefs" in Spanish).
 In November and December 1710 these three islands were again visited and explored by the Spanish missionary expedition commanded by Sargento Mayor Francisco Padilla on board of the patache Santísima Trinidad.
 Two years later they were explored in detail by the expedition of Spanish naval officer Bernardo de Egoy.
 It was in the Spanish East Indies from 1686 to 1899.

 As a consequence of the Spanish–American War, Spain sold Palau (including Babeldaob), the Carolines and the Northern Marianas (except Guam) to the German Empire for 17 million goldmark pursuant to the German–Spanish Treaty (1899).
 The newly acquired islands were administered from German New Guinea.
 Babeldaob was the destination to which the 426 members of the Sokehs tribe were banished by colonial authorities following the Sokehs Rebellion on Sokehs Island and Pohnpei.

-In the early months of World War I, Imperial Japan occupied all German islands north of the equator.
+In the early months of World War I, the Empire of Japan occupied all German islands north of the equator.
 As a League of Nations mandatory power after the war, Japan returned the Sokehs to Pohnpei in stages between 1917 and 1927.

 During World War II a Japanese garrison on Babeldaob was composed of 21,449 Imperial Japanese Army men under the command of Lieutenant-General Sadae Inoue and 8,286 Imperial Japanese Navy men under the command of Vice-Admiral Kenmi Itoh.
-Babeldaob was bypassed by the Allied forces during the war.
+Allied forces bypassed Babeldaob during the war.